Located near Columbus Circle, Zai Lai is a cozy Homestyle Taiwanese Spot Serving Family Favorites including Rice Bowls, Noodles, and Street Eats

 What is Taiwanese food?

 Taiwan is an island surrounded by clean waters with rocky mountains and fertile plains.
-It’s no surprise then that Taiwanese food emphasizes fresh ingredients, cooked quickly to retain as much flavor as possible, with less focus on spice and more on texture.
+It’s no surprise then that Taiwanese food emphasizes fresh ingredients, cooked quickly to retain as much flavor as possible.
+There's less of a focus on spice and more of a focus on texture.
 These techniques and flavors are exemplified through Zai Lai’s leafy greens, pickled vegetables, and stir-fried rice noodles.

 Taiwan’s culinary tradition is diverse, influenced by Dutch and Japanese colonization and waves of immigration from various regions of China dating back to the 17th century.